ermiry/pocket-service/README.md

 **Description:** Used to test if jwt keys work correctly \
 **Returns:**
   - 200 on success
-  - 400 on failed auth
+  - 401 on failed auth

 #### GET api/pocket/transactions
 **Access:** Private \
 **Description:** Get all the authenticated user's transactions \
 **Returns:**
   - 200 and transactions json on success
-  - 400 on failed auth
+  - 401 on failed auth

 #### POST api/pocket/transactions
 **Access:** Private \
 **Description:** A user has requested to create a new transaction \
 **Returns:**
   - 200 on success creating transaction
-  - 400 on failed auth or on failed to create new transaction
+  - 400 on failed to create new transaction
+  - 401 on failed auth
   - 500 on server error

 #### GET api/pocket/transactions/:id